 THIS DATE IN HISTORY: Sept.
 26

-Each team scores twice in the first period.
+Playing before a full house in Moscow, each team scores twice in the first period.
 Rod Gilbert puts Canada ahead 3-2 at 2:13 of the third, but Alexander Yakushev ties the game with a power-play goal at 5:15.
 With time running down, defenseman Serge Savard's pass sends Henderson in alone on two Soviet defensemen.
 He dekes, slides the puck through defenseman Evgeny Tsygankov's legs, goes around him and beats goaltender Vladislav Tretiak to put Canada ahead to stay.

 After seven games, each team has three wins, three losses and a tie.